sudharsanbaskaran09-eng/aws-solutions-architect-projects/README.md

 This repository contains **10 real-world AWS projects** built while learning and practicing cloud architecture concepts aligned with the **AWS Certified Solutions Architect – Associate (SAA-C03)** certification.

-The goal of this repository is to demonstrate practical knowledge in:

-- Cloud Architecture

 ---

 # 📦 Projects Included